This series talks to inspiring All-Season Runners from around the world.

 What motivates you?
 And what pushes you to get outdoors in all types of weather?

 That old saying of train for any conditions on race day originally kept me getting out no matter what.
 These days, I don't want to miss an opportunity to get out and chase that runners high – it's character building and makes stronger runners.

 What do you feel has been your greatest achievement as a runner?

-How has COVID-19 changed your outdoor lifestyle?
+Melbourne's had some progress and regression fighting COVID-19.
+How has the lockdown changed your outdoor lifestyle?

 Lockdown has taken almost all our events this year, including my hometown marathon - Melbourne Marathon.
 It sucks as I have ran Melbourne the past 7 years, training outside was limited to 1 hour during stage 4 of lockdown, but I have kept positive and kept as active as I can, we will get through this, our running community is strong.